Juicing vs. Blending: Which One Is Better?

 To get the most benefit from your juices and smoothies, it’s important to use the right equipment.
-Invest in a good quality juicer.
+Invest in a good-quality juicer.
 Cheaper, centrifugal juicers introduce heat and oxygen and destroy the enzymes and nutrients in your fruits and vegetables.
-While it may cost you a bit more initially, a premium cold-press juicer will produce a superior-quality juice and allow you to extract more from your fruit and vegetables, saving expense in the long-term.
+While it may cost you a bit more initially, a premium cold-press juicer will produce a superior-quality juice and allow you to extract more from your fruit and vegetables, saving expenses in the long term.

 The machines themselves will also generally last longer.
 In contrast to the rough extraction of centrifugal juicers, mastication or cold-press juicers compress fruit and vegetables to ‘squeeze’ out their juice.